fbpx

 In most cases, the deadline for filing a lawsuit against the employer for wrongful termination in violation of public policy in California is two years from the date of the termination.

 However, responses to certain kinds of illegal termination have shorter deadlines for filing a complaint or suit.
-For example, in case the employment relationship is terminated in retaliation for complaining about harassment or discrimination at the workplace, the plaintiff must file a complaint within one year.
+For example, if the employment relationship is terminated in retaliation for complaining about harassment or discrimination at the workplace, the plaintiff must file a complaint within one year.

 Leave a Reply